GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/general.md

 # 5. What is the place of combat in the pack?
 <div align=justify>
 The main focus of combat in the pack is in the early game.
 The world is harsh and dangerous and you need to defend yourself and work on becoming strong yourself.
-There many defensive and offensive options for the player to invest to and, if you do so, after a few tiers regular mobs should no longer be a concern.
+There many defensive and offensive options for the player to invest into and, if you do so, after a few tiers regular mobs should no longer be a concern.

-Later on, the main combat are specific boss fights.
+Later on, the main combat aspects are specific boss fights.
 </div>